wp-plugins/triagis-security-evaluation/readme.txt

 2. Various security options you can check and modify directly on the plugin page e.g. table prefix, admin account name, etc.

 == Changelog ==

+= 1.15 =
+* Fixed some typos, checked current Wordpress version stability, added new roadmap, added new support forum link for product support

 = 1.14 =
 * Fixed issue for some lite users